ashuwhy/cui/README.md

   <br/>
 </p>

-> "cui" is a playful abbreviation of "Will you be my Cutie?
-I love you!" 😗
+> "cui" is a playful abbreviation of "will you be my cutie? i love you!" 😗

 A charming and interactive React Native application that creates a playful way to ask someone to be your girlfriend.
 Built with love and modern mobile development technologies.